 It is important that you show the Court that you are confident about your intervention.
-Although you are free to think and take time when answering questions, taking long pauses can cause frustration for the magistrate and others in court.
+You are free to think and take time when answering questions.
 Be prepared and know your case.

 Being prepared will help you present as a credible witness.